aniketwattamwar/AWS-Flask/README.md

 This folder contains the full code for complete signup and login page with database as AWS DynamoDB.
 It has a table creation py file. app.py contains the flask code.
 The application authenticates the user credentials by matching the password with database password.

+You can find the video explaining everything on the channel HackerShrine: https://www.youtube.com/watch?v=NR9QkgsEjck